Types of credentials supported in OpManager

 Provide the Username and Password of the Host.
 Enter the web service port number and timeout interval for the connection between the Host and OpManager server.

 Provide the UCS Manager Username and Password.
 Enter the Port, Protocol and Timeout interval for the connection between the UCS and OpManager Server.

 - Make sure the UCS Manager Username and Password having remote authentication is configured.

-- Provide the VSphere Username and Password of the VCenter under which the hosts and VMs which need to be discovered are present.
+- Provide the username and password of the Prism element of the cluster under which the hosts and VMs to be discovered are present.

 OpManager accesses the remote devices using the protocols SNMP, CLI, WMI or VMWare API.
 The credentials like the password/snmp community, port etc., may differ for different device types.
 Pre-configuring a set of credentials in OpManager helps applying them to multiple devices at a time, saving a lot of manual effort.

 - Go to Settings > Discovery > Credentials

 - Click Add Credential

 - Select the required credential category & credential type.

 - Configure the following parameters and click Save to add the credentials: